Annikkiq/rest-project/README.md

 ### Installing

-In this project I use express, nodemon, mongodb, mongoose and body-parser.
+In this project I use express, nodemon, mongodb, mongoose and body-parser as dependencies.
 It is recommended to install nodemon globally to your system path, so you can run it by calling it from within an npm script.

 ```
 npm install express mongodb --save